telerik/maui-docs/controls/datagrid/filtering/programmatic-filtering.md

 It exposes the following properties:

 * `PropertyName`&mdash;Gets or sets the name of the property that is used to retrieve the filter value.
-* `ItemPropertyGetter`&mdash;Sets a custom function that should implement the access to the nested property.
-The function gets the value accessed by the `PropertyName` as the input argument and it should return the nested property as output result.
+* `ItemPropertyGetter`&mdash;Sets a custom function that implements the access to the nested property.
+The function gets the value accessed by the `PropertyName` as an input argument and returns the nested property as an output result.
 If `ItemPropertyGetter` is not set, the filter descriptor behaves the same as [TextFilterDescriptor](#text-filter-descriptor).
 * `Operator`&mdash;Gets or sets the `TextOperator` value that defines how the `Value` member is compared with each value from the items source.
 * `Value`&mdash;Gets or sets the value used in the comparisons.
 This is the right operand of the comparison.
 * `IsCaseSensitive`&mdash;Gets or sets a value that determines whether the text comparisons will be case-sensitive.
 The default value is `True`.